CartoDB/crankshaft/CONTRIBUTING.md

 Try to put as little logic in the SQL extension as possible and just use it as a wrapper to the Python module functionality.

+Once a function is defined it should never change its signature in subsequent versions.
+To change a function's signature a new function with a different name must be created.

 ### Python

 ...